isomerpages/pa-tamanjurong/_our-programmes/Coding.md

 <p>Through these workshops, we aim to empower older adults with valuable
 digital skills, fostering independence in today's technological world.
-Join us to embark on an exciting journey into coding and digital technology – it's never too late to learn and stay connected!</p>
+Join us to embark on an exciting journey into coding and digital technology – it's never too late to learn and stay connected!
+<br>Follow us on <a href="https://www.facebook.com/tjaac" rel="noopener nofollow" target="_blank">Facebook</a> to
+join us in the upcoming sessions!</p>